 Imagine putting a delicious meal on the table in less than an hour with only one pan to wash afterward.
 Sound too good to be true?
 Nope!
 Sheet pan dinners are tasty winners that make cooking and cleanup easy.

 A good-quality stainless-steel baking sheet is a smart investment that will last.
-Black steel pans also help veggies, like Honey-Roasted Root Vegetables, brown evenly and develop delicious caramelized edges.
+Black steel pans also help veggies, like Maple-Rosemary Roasted Root Vegetables, brown evenly and develop delicious caramelized edges.
 Aluminum baking sheets are affordable and heat quickly, but they can react with acidic foods, causing ingredients to discolour and take on a metallic taste.
 Non-stick finishes don’t tolerate high-temperature roasting, so they’re not recommended for making sheet pan suppers.

 Foil is the right choice when you’re roasting at temperatures of 425°F (220°C) or higher.
 Unless it’s labelled non-stick, foil needs greasing, and — surprise! — it makes no difference if the shiny side is up or down.
 Cover the baking sheet completely, including the sides and corners, to catch any mess.

-To create a sheet pan feast for family or unexpected company, choose meats that cook through in the time it takes to roast the vegetables — think chicken pieces, sausages and meatballs.
-Our Tomato, Chorizo & Chicken Thigh Sheet Pan Dinner combines two of those ingredients deliciously: The chicken thighs cook up juicy and tender, while the potatoes soak up the Spanish flavours of the sausage, olives and olive oil.
+To create a sheet pan feast for family or unexpected company, choose meats that cook through in the time it takes to roast the vegetables — think chicken pieces, sausages, and meatballs.
+Our Tomato, Chorizo & Chicken Thigh Sheet Pan Dinner combines two of those ingredients deliciously: The chicken thighs cook up juicy and tender, while the potatoes soak up the Spanish flavours of the sausage, olives, and olive oil.

 And who says you have to have breakfast in the morning?
 Try it for dinner, cooked all on one pan.
 The Tex-Mex flavours of our Bacon & Egg Sheet Pan Dinner are a treat for a laid-back weeknight supper or brunch with friends.

-To create those delicious caramelized flavours, preheat your baking sheet before adding the ingredients.
+To create those delicious caramelized flavours, preheat the baking sheet before adding the ingredients.
 And don’t overcrowd the pan.
 Giving everything a bit of space and making sure it’s spread out in a single layer guarantees crisp edges.